-Table 2: Employment status of the graduate batch 2016

-(Note:- E = Employed and UE = unemployed)
+Table 2: Employment status of the graduate batch 2017(Note:- E = Employed and UE = unemployed)

-Out of 80 graduates, 41 have been found to be employed.
-Among the employed 41 graduates, more than half of the Master Level graduates were employed (out of altogether 21 in M.Ed, MA and MBS program 12 are employed).
-The number of employed and unemployed graduates at the bachelor level has found nearly equal, for example in B.Ed out of 36, exactly half are employed.
-Similarly in BA out of 10, exactly 5 are employed and at the BBS Level, out of 13 almost half of them (i.e. 6) are employed.
+Out of 75 graduates, 29 have been found to be employed.
+Among the employed 29 graduates, nearly two-third of the Master Level graduates were employed (out of altogether; 13 in M.Ed, 1 in MA and 5 in MBS are employed).
+Just the quarter of the bachelor's graduates are employed for example in B.Ed out of 12, exactly one fourth are employed.
+Similarly in BBS out of 22, slightly more than quarter (i.e. 6) are employed and at the BA Level, only one graduate which is employed.